This is the marketing plan for those who don’t have a marketing plan.

 Find what works for you

 Don’t rely on your assumptions about yourself, either.
-Test yourself.
+Test your self-assessments.
 See what works and what feels good.

 Some of us are quick to reject networking.
 We assume we have the wrong personality for building relationships.